Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

-\paragraph{Big worlds.} As we extend the information content of the environment to its extremity, we delve into the realm of the big world hypothesis in RL~\shortcite{javed-misc23a}, where the agent's environment is multiple orders of magnitude larger than the agent, and the agent cannot represent the optimal value function and policy even in the limit of infinite data.
-In such scenarios, the agent needs to make decisions under significant uncertainty, and this presents several challenges, including exploration, generalization, and efficient learning.
+\paragraph{Big worlds.} As we extend the information content of the environment to its extremity, we delve into the realm of the big world hypothesis in RL~\shortcite{javed-misc23a}, where the agent's environment is multiple orders of magnitude larger than the agent.
+The agent cannot represent the optimal value function and policy even in the limit of infinite data.
+In such scenarios, the agent must make decisions under significant uncertainty, which presents several challenges, including exploration, generalization, and efficient learning.
 Even though the hypothesis suggests that incorporating side information might not be beneficial in learning the optimal policy and value in such scenarios, structural decomposition of large environments in different ways can allow benchmarking methods along different axes while allowing a deeper study into the performance of algorithms on parts of the environment that the agent has not yet experienced.
 Modular decomposition can guide the agent's exploration process by helping the agent explore different parts of the environment independently.
-Incorporating modularity opens up a gateway to novel methods and theoretical insights about the relationships between task decomposition, exploration, and learning efficiency in large environments.
+Incorporating modularity opens a gateway to novel methods and theoretical insights about the relationships between task decomposition, exploration, and learning efficiency in large environments.
 Relational decompositions can help the agent learn relationships between different entities, bolstering its ability to generalize to unseen parts of the environment.
 Finally, Structural information can be used to facilitate more efficient learning.
-For instance, in an auxiliary optimization pattern, the agent could learn faster by optimizing auxiliary tasks that are easier to learn or that provide useful information about the environment's structure.
+For instance, in an auxiliary optimization pattern, the agent could learn faster by optimizing auxiliary tasks that are easier to learn or provide helpful information about the environment's structure.